 The quite positive shift to Farm to table

 The post-war United States saw more prosperity.
 There was a widespread revolution around the 1960s which promoted a more natural life.
 That was when a lot of people came back to the land.
 Yet, they did so more because they wanted to leave the corporate system.
 They did not pay much attention to the food chain concerns health-wise.

 Farm to table: the trend that transforms the food industry

-A lot of people believe the first dining business of this type showed up thanks to Alice Louise Waters known as a chef.
+A lot of people believe the first dining business of this type showed up thanks to Alice Louise Waters, known as a chef.
 In 1971, she founded California-based Chez Panisse.
-According to her, cooking should have to do with using the freshest and best seasonal ingredients.
+According to her, cooking should involve using the freshest and best seasonal ingredients.
 That was why she tried and sources sustainable foods.
 Amid the trend, urban areas saw chances to purpose abandoned zones again for community gardens.
 One example was Cleveland.
-Needs from the increasing number of dining businesses that followed the farm to table trend have likewise resulted in the young returning to farming.
+Needs from the increasing number of dining businesses that followed the farm-to-table trend have likewise resulted in the young returning to farming.
 From 2007 to 2012, there was a rise by 10% in the number of U.S young people aged below 35 operating farms.

 Also, farm to table has impacted how people make meals at home.
 They tend to come to their local farmer’s market to buy fresh products.
 The higher need for available local food products has led to a more than 350% rise in the number of American farmer’s markets.